Zangeti/TextureBase/README.md

 	- for example, to retexture a nuclear explosion, you would:
         - find the directory in which the nuclear explosion sprites are stored, which is *factorio/data/base/graphics/entity/nuke-explosion/*
 	    - mirror the file tree in *\_\_texturepackfolder\_\_/data*, such that the directory *\_\_texturepackfolder\_\_/data/base/graphics/entity/nuke-explosion/* exists
 	    - place the .png files in *factorio/data/base/graphics/entity/nuke-explosion/* you have retextured in *\_\_texturepackfolder\_\_/data/base/graphics/entity/nuke-explosion/*.
-Make sure the file name & format of your texture is the same the original.
+Make sure the filename & format of your texture is the same the original.
 - Mods may have file trees with different structures to base or core.
     - You must nonetheless mirror the file tree of the respective mod.
     - e.g. to change the logistic chest texture in [boblogistics](https://mods.factorio.com/mod/boblogistics) found at *factorio/data/boblogistics/graphics/entity/logistic-chest/*, you would have to add your retextured files to *\_\_texturepackfolder\_\_/data/boblogistics/graphics/entity/logistic-chest/*